na-na-hi/renget/archive/3dusm.md

 *A bed creaks, a bed bumps as Towa gets hammered into the mattress.
 She's holding to his shoulders as if she's holding to dear life, and her eyes look into his, lost in a trance of pleasure and love.
 My heart hurts as I see him locking his lips with hers, and still, I felt my loins burn hotter.
 Those lips are mine...
 But still.*

 Slowly but surely, the idea seduced me.
 I left them alone for extended periods of time, letting their intimacy grow, letting them 'get to know each other' without me interfering.
-The thought of what they were doing behind my back, it filled me with an insatiable lust, and immeasurable was my disappointment when I could come back home and see them avoiding each other like complete strangers.
+The thought of what they were doing behind my back, it filled me with an insatiable lust, and immeasurable was my disappointment when I would come back home and see them avoiding each other like complete strangers.

 But still, I caught them a few times, and they didn't catch me.